 B. Malign no one

-James 3:9-10, With (our tongue) we bless our Lord and Father, and with it we curse men, who have been made in the likeness of God; from the same mouth come both blessing and cursing.
-My brethren, these things ought not to be this way.
+If a cancer is malignant it's spreading, it's deadly reach into other parts of the body.
+The same idea is the words you use are powerful.
+Don't let them have a destructive reach.
+Don't malign.
+Don't let them be destructive.
+See, James 3:9-10, he teaches us this.
+“With our tongue we bless our Lord and Father and with that we curse men who have been made in the likeness of God.
+From the same mouth come blessing and cursing.
+My brethren, these things ought not be this way.”

-Ephesians 4:31-32, Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
-Be kind to one another, tenderhearted, forgiving each other, just as God in Christ also has forgiven you.
+I mean, he tells us in Ephesians 4:31-32, “Let all bitterness and wrath and anger and clamor and slander be put away from you along with all malice.”
+There's that purposeful nature to it.
+Be kind to one another.
+Be tender-hearted.
+Forgiving each other.
+Get this, just as God, in Christ has also forgiven you.

 C. Don’t be contentious